LSBUGPG/DuoShader/Assets/ComponentPackages/DuoShader/Documentation/manual.md

 - `Undeveloped Level` the difference between unpainted paper and an unexposed line
 - `Undeveloped Colour` the colour of undeveloped lines
 - `Developed Colour` the colour of developed lines
+- `Sample Noise` this helps to feather the transition between luma levels

 ### Print effect

 This effect emulates making a black and white print from your source image.
-It simply paints every pixel white or black depending on the black level.
+It paints every pixel as either the paper colour or the ink colour depending on the luma level of the source image.

-- `PrintBlackLevel` the luma level at the output stage considered black
+- `Print Black Level` the luma level at the output stage considered for ink
+- `Sample Noise` this helps to dither the transition between ink and paper
-- `Ink Colour` colour of the ink at the output stage
+- `Ink Colour` colour of the ink
-- `Paper Colour` colour of the paper at the output stage
+- `Paper Colour` colour of the paper

+### Outline effect

+This detects the edges of the source image.
+It does this first by colouring each face according to its normal, and then using an edge detection algorithm to mark the outline areas.

+- `Thickness` this is the thickness of the outline
+- `Detect` this is the detection sensitivity to a change in colour
+- `Debug` this flag is for debugging the output to make sure faces are coloured according to their normals

+This effect requires the depth normals camera texture so I have included a camera script to ensure that your camera is set to the correct mode.

 ## Example Scene

 The example scene has a camera with PostProcessing effects applied.
-The example post-processing profile contains 3 effects applied in order.
+The example post-processing profile contains the three effects applied in the following order.

-First is the DuoShader which takes your image and emulates drawing it onto DuoShade board.
+First, the outline effect is applied to draw an outline over the source image where is detects changes in the surface normal or colour.

+Then the DuoShader is applied to create the hatching pattern for dark and light shades.

+Finally, the print effect is applied to colour the image as either ink or paper.

-Next is the Unity grain effect which helps to feather out lighter areas of the duo shade effect.
+FXAA has been applied to the post process layer to smooth out pixel edges, particularly around the noisy areas of the image.

-The final step is the print effect.

-I have also added the Toon shader components from the Unity Essentials pack to provide the outline and quantised colour in the source image.

-And the last step is FXAA which helps to smooth out the diagonal lines in the duo shade effect.